jpulse-net/jpulse-framework/docs/getting-started.md

 # jPulse Framework / Docs / Getting Started with jPulse v1.0.0-rc.2

-This tutorial will guide you through creating your first jPulse site, from basic setup to implementing site-specific customizations using the W-014 override system.
+This tutorial will guide you through creating your first jPulse site, from basic setup to implementing site-specific customizations using the site override system.

 ## Prerequisites